Lasting power of attorney

 As an attorney, you have the right to make a subject access request (SAR) in order to access the information we hold about the person you represent, in order to help you carry out your role as an attorney.

-To make an SAR on behalf of the person you represent, you should print out and complete the SAR form and send it to us directly at this address:
+To make an SAR on behalf of the person you represent, you should complete the SAR form

 If you’re acting as an attorney on behalf of a customer, you should email your declaration along with proof of your identity and a certified copy of the legal document stating you’ve been granted lasting power of attorney to